PixelHeartProduction/JuanChoiceOneLife/README.md

 2: Make sure your Ren'Py default directory is targeted at "C:\Users\Username\Documents\GitHub\"

-3: Create you own branch (Avoid using the master branch)
+3: Create you own branch (Avoid using the "master" branch)

 4: Start programming!